 - F1.
-Suppose that the schematic paraphrase A[P,Q] contains more than one occurrence of P. Then the description elimination system is not terminating: we can find infinite reduction sequences.
+Suppose that the schematic paraphrase A[P, Q] contains more than one occurrence of P. Then the description elimination system is not terminating: one can find infinite description elimination sequences.
 (Theorem 5.7) - F2.
-Suppose that the schematic paraphrase A[P,Q] contains only one occurrence of P. Then the description elimination system is terminating.
+Suppose that the schematic paraphrase A[P, Q] contains only one occurrence of P. Then the description elimination system is terminating.
 (Theorem 5.11) - F3.
-In every other language with an expressively complete repertoire of propositional connectives, we can find a schematic paraphrase A'[P,Q] that is equivalent to Russell's paraphrase, and in which P only occurs once.
-For such a choice of paraphrase, the description elimination system is terminating, by F2.
-(Theorem 6.10) - F4.
-Independently of the form of the schematic paraphrase, the description elimination system is normalising, and there exist computable, normalising, and deterministic strategies for it (such as the narrow-scope7 strategy).
+In every language with an expressively complete repertoire of propositional connectives, we can find a schematic paraphrase A'[P, Q] that is equivalent to Russell's paraphrase, and in which P only occurs once.
+(Theorem 6.11) - F4.
+Independently of the form of the schematic paraphrase, the description elimination system is normalizing, and there exist computable, normalizing, and deterministic strategies for it (such as the narrow-scope7 strategy).
 (Theorem 5.13) - F5.
-For a language with scope disambiguated descriptions (i.e., descriptions considered as binary quantifiers), we have termination and unique normal forms for the description elimination system, independent of the precise choice of the (schematic) paraphrase.
+For a language with scope disambiguated descriptions (i.e., descriptions considered as binary quantifiers), we have the termination and unique normal form properties for description elimination, independent of the precise choice of the (schematic) paraphrase.
 (Theorem 5.17)

-To explain (F2), we consider Kripke's example of the Sheffer stroke.
-Kripke's paraphrase is a translation of the paraphrase $\exists x \, (\forall y \, (Qy \leftrightarrow x = y) \land Px)$ into the Sheffer-only language using the following definitions.
+To illustrate the situation for certain complete sets of connectives (both for 'right' and 'wrong' choices) we consider Kripke's example of the Sheffer stroke.
+Kripke's paraphrase is a translation of the paraphrase $\exists x (\forall y (Qy \leftrightarrow x = y) \land Px)$ into the Sheffer-only language using the following definitions.